rcghpge/capstoneproject/docs/Roadmap.md

 - Model drift and early warning gaps: Current approaches are mostly retrospective; few incorporate real-time drift detection and adaptive recalibration, which are essential for detecting policy impacts or emerging risks.

-- Decision-support (reserach gaps): Policymakers at both state and regional levels need modular dashboards that can pivot between scales (district ↔ state ↔ region), but most existing tools are static or non-reproducible.
+- Decision-support (research gaps): Policymakers at both state and regional levels need modular dashboards that can pivot between scales (district ↔ state ↔ region), but most existing tools are static or non-reproducible.

 This project looks to address these research gaps by building a modular, state- and district-level risk scoring system